 Our Special Educational Needs Coordinators

 The School has two SENDCo's Mrs Ahmad EYFS/KS1 and Mrs Wood KS2.
-There are also members of staff who are responsible for Speech, Language and Communication and emotional support and wellbeing.
+There are also members of staff who are responsible for speech and language and social, emotional wellbeing.

 OUR INCLUSIVE ETHOS, CULTURE